vpakhuchyi/censor/docs/index.md

 ### Float64/Float32

-Floating-point types are formatted to include up to 15 (float64) and 7 (float32) significant figures respectively.
+By default, the floating-point types are formatted to include up to 15 (float64) and 7 (float32) significant figures respectively.
+To change the number of significant figures, you can use the `SetFloat32MaxSignificantFigures(v int)` or `SetFloat64MaxSignificantFigures(v int)` functions/methods.

+More details about significant figures: https://en.wikipedia.org/wiki/Significant_figures.

 ```go
 package main